Mystery Donor Pledges $1 Million To The GNOME Foundation - Slashdot

 If if was Red Hat the donated the money, I can understand why it was anonymous.
 After what they did to us with systemd, there would probably be riots in the gnome user community.

-The future of gnome (Score:1)
+The future of gnome (Score:2, Funny)

 I heard that the gnome UI has devolved into a single large button labelled "NO" but I can't say if that's true.
 You know, so as not to confuse the users.
 The last time I looked at gnome it was headed in that direction.